jvictor0/theallelectricsmartgrid/docs/lamejuis.md

 You may notice some operations like NAND are not included.
 This is because it is not needed, given the ability to negate individual inputs.
 For instance, A NAND B is the same as (NOT A) OR (NOT B).
 This is called De-Morgan's law and can be fun to think through if you haven't seen it before.
 Similarly, there is no CV over the state of the matrix, but instead variation comes from logic operations changing their response as slower changing gates go from low to high and back again.
 For instance, A AND F will go up and down as A changes when F is high, but as soon as F goes low the gate will stay low until F comes back.
 The logic matrix becomes surprisingly intuitive after you play with it a bit, and its very easy to just start flipping switches and see what comes out.
 You can see the tips and trick section for tips and tricks.

+## 12-EDO Mode

+If you don't want to learn what a comma is, or if you want to use LameJuis alongside a regular 12-EDO sequence, right-click and select 12-EDO-mode.
+This will make the interval selector pick 12-EDO intervals, and commas (potentially harsh sounds when jumping between far-away spots in the lattice) will disapear.

 ## Intervals

 Each logic operation is finally routed by the final three-position "Interval Select" switch (3) to one of three intervals.
 These intervals are determined by the three "Interval" knobs (4) and their corresponding CV input (F).
 When the operation outputs high, the pitch moves up by the selected interval (before co-muting), and is unaffected otherwise.
 Let's say the top interval is P5, and the middle interval is M3.
 If there are two matrix rows with high outputs with interval select set to P5, and one row with high output with interval set to M3, the pitch produced will be two fifths and one third up, which happens to be a major seventh.
 To say another way, for each of the three possible positions of the interval selector switch, count the number of logic operations which are currently high, and go up by that interval, that many times.